nditech/apollo/README.md

 In both instances, the database (PostgreSQL) and task queue (Redis) containers are linked to the worker and main application containers.

-### Installation Method 2: Using Docker Compose ###

-In order to simplify the deployment process, Apollo now includes a docker compose application configuration to allow admins skip the entire process of having to start each of the database, task queue, worker and main application containers individually.

-Docker compose is an optional dependency and you will find instructions on how to install it here.

-To start the application, simply run:

-docker-compose up -d

-(Alternatively, if after running docker-compose, changes are made and a clean install is needed that builds the containers from scratch without drawing upon the cached images, use `docker run build --no-cache`)

-The main application container and worker containers will be built and run together with the supporting database and task queue containers.

 ### Application Configuration Settings ###